michaeltecourt/spring-security-oauth/README.md

 [![Build Status](https://travis-ci.org/spring-projects/spring-security-oauth.svg?branch=master)](https://travis-ci.org/spring-projects/spring-security-oauth)

+:warning: **spring-security-oauth is in maintenance mode and all our efforts are focused in building OAuth/OIDC support in [Spring Security 5.x](http://projects.spring.io/spring-security)**

 This project provides support for using Spring Security with OAuth (1a) and OAuth2.
 It provides features for implementing both consumers and providers of these protocols using standard Spring and Spring